Arts Collective

 The Arts Collective want to thank you all for making this such an epic event.
 Even the sunshine came through to shine on our day.
 It was quite a journey getting there but what a result!
 448 through the gate and artists, musicians and visitors all looked to be having the bet time in the beautiful Bushlands Park in the Wentworth Valley.
 Thanks so much for your support.

-The Arts Collective Mid Winter Mingle on Sunday August 8, 2021 was fantastic.
+The Arts Collective Mid Winter Mingle on Sunday August 7th 2022

-37 artists exhibited their art, both 2D and 3D and in a wide variety of media and it was so exciting to have some new younger members involved, adding a youthful vibrancy to the exhibition.
+Artists that exhibited their art ranged from 2D to 3D and in a wide variety of media.
+It was so exciting to have some new younger members involved, adding a youthful vibrancy to the exhibition.

-Music lovers were seen tapping in time or singing along to the music of Andy and Adele, Evan, Jono, and Jim and Denise;while some visitors chose to relax in a quieter space with friends in the expanded lounge area.
+Music lovers were seen tapping in time or singing along to the music of Andy and Adele, Jono Pete, Julia Smithson and Jim Carberry.

-There were some good sales too, and even a few commissions.
+There were great sales this year and even a few commissions.
 Maree will be busy drawing some well-loved pooches for a while!
 There were so many appreciative and admiring comments of the artworks and visitors obviously enjoyed chatting with the artists.
-Next year, we will follow a suggestion by one of the artists to have “Artist” badges to help in that engagement.

 Workshop with Heather Watt